aqib-mulla/Support-Web-App/README.md

 Files are getting uploaded to the uploads folder.

-1)Environment Setup for React Frontend:
-You're telling your React app where to find the backend server by setting a variable called REACT_APP_API_KEY to http://localhost:3001.
-This is like giving your React app an address to talk to the backend. change it to REACT_APP_API_KEY to http://localhost:3001 in env file in front end react
+1)Environment Setup for React Frontend: change it to REACT_APP_API_KEY to http://localhost:3001 in env file in front end react

 2)Starting Your React App: